15vrs/cmpe-327/qa327_test/test_cases/login.md

 - verify login page displays error message by checking content of `#message`

 ## Test Case R1.8d
-User with password with no lowercase characters cannot log in and error message is displayed
+User with password with no lowercase characters cannot log in and error message is displayed.

 - navigate to `/logout` to invalidate any existing sessions
 - navigate to `/login` and verify that [GET] `/login` was called